brian-sigurdson/project-aws-cloud9/terraform/README.md

 # project-cloud9
-A placeholder for the README.md for the Terraform implementation of the Cloud9 project.
+This is the Terrform implementation of this AWS Cloud9 IDE project.

+Prerequisites:
+1. An AWS account with administrative privileges.
+2. A local installation of Terraform.